Walking Around Fifth Avenue South in Naples, Florida

 With its love of art and its alfresco café society, Naples feels deliciously as Italian as its name.
 It's one of our favorite haunts for a night on the town touched with glamour and a bit of exquisite magic.
 But it's also equally intriguing under the sun.

-Put on your shopping shoes and start where Fifth Avenue South branches off the Tamiami Trail (Highway 41).
+Put on your shopping shoes and start where 5th Avenue in Naples branches off the Tamiami Trail (Highway 41).
 Between the shops selling whimsical gifts, casual resort clothing, tropical-style home accessories, royal jewels (really!) and handcrafted jewelry, Sugden Community Theatre and a medley of eclectic art galleries uphold Naples' name in cultural circles.
 A block off Fifth, von Leibig Art Center displays local and Florida talent in ever-changing exhibits.
 Nearby Cambier Park is the site of free weekly concerts from February to early May, as well as a tennis center and a perfect green space for family moments.

-For lunch along the Avenue, choose from Irish fare, authentic Italian, new Caribbean, bistro or cutting-edge American style.
+For lunch along 5th Avenue, choose from Irish fare, authentic Italian, new Caribbean, bistro or cutting-edge American style.
 Naples' dining scene has built a reputation for fine execution and ingenuity.
 Walk off the calories as you continue toward the beach, where it's time to trade off for bare feet or flip flops.

 Stroll the wide, white sands for a few blocks to the Naples Fishing Pier, heart of Olde Naples since it was built in the late 1800s to accommodate early tourists arriving under sail.
 Cast a line or merely longing gazes from the 600-foot pier.